jorop/landscaping-docs/docs/heights.md

 Apply gaussian blur on the height data before importing the landscape.
 This will smooth raster data with low resolution.
 0 means, no smoothing will happen.
 For Mapbox imports the recommended value is 1 for mountain terrain, and 2 for flat terrain.

+## Smooth Edges

+> Only available in Unreal Engine 5

+When creating multiple Landscapes from DTM files (or Mapbox) in a level, this __should be disabled__ to have seamless connections on the edges of each Landscape.
+For a single Landscape this can be enabled savely.

 ## Landscape Update Options